-To comply with the IEC/EN/UL/CSA standard for wiring, use the wires described in the MR-JET Safety Instructions and Precautions for AC Servos (IB(NA)-0300492).
+To comply with the IEC/EN/UL/CSA standard, select the wires by referring to the MR-JET Safety Instructions and Precautions for AC Servos (IB(NA)-0300492).
 To comply with other standards, use wires that comply with each standard.